Why we're the top spot for mobile tourists

 With caravanners and campers spending an average $152 a night in the region, Northern NSW businesses would have collected about $889 million from mobile tourists last financial year.

-ARM Newsdesk analysis of Caravan Industry Association of Australia data shows campers and vanners made a whopping 1.2 million visits to the tourism region that covers the Northern Rivers, Clarence Valley, Coffs Harbour and Newcastle in 2015-16.
+ARM Newsdesk analysis of Caravan Industry Association of Australia data shows campers and vanners made a whopping 1.2 million visits to the tourism region that covers Coffs Harbour, the Northern Rivers, Clarence Valley and Newcastle in 2015-16.

 This was up more than a quarter on the previous year.